UreshiiPanda/OneTimePad/README.md

 but basically, it's an encryption method that involves the use of a single-use key that is >= the size of the message being sent and is shared between both parties (the encryptor and the decryptor).
 This program first uses a key generation program to generate a random single-use key.
-This program then runs an encryption server which listens for encyrption clients and encrypts their messages.
+This program then runs an encryption server which listens for encryption clients and encrypts their messages.
 Finally, the program then runs a decryption server which listens for decryption clients and decrypts their encrypted messages using the same key that was used to encrypt that message.